Ivy League (clothes): Revival

 By the 2010s, many American preps opted to dress in a more classic, tailored style closer to the original Ivy League look.
+In the early to mid-2020s, it returned as the "Old Money Aesthetic."

-Popular items include loafers, Sperry Top-Sider boat shoes, Aran sweaters, cardigans, Oxford shirts, Cricket pullovers, wingtips, stripy polo shirts, khaki or pastel colored Vineyard Vines, Nantucket Reds, white or bright pastel color socks, colored jeans, baseball jackets, khaki cargo shorts, and tapered chinos.
+Popular items include loafers, boat shoes or moccasins, sweaters (cable knit Aran sweaters, cricket pullovers, cardigans, etc.), Oxford shirts, wingtips, stripy polo shirts, khaki or pastel colored Vineyard Vines, Nantucket Reds, white or bright pastel color socks, colored jeans, baseball jackets, khaki cargo shorts, and tapered chinos.
 Blazers, especially those made from seersucker, had made a comeback as informal or smart casual wear by the mid 2010s, and the traditional two button style was updated with throwback styling inspired by The Great Gatsby.

 In popular culture

 During the 1950s, the wealthy and clean cut Squares, Rahs and Socs (Soc being short for social) with their Ivy League clothes were the rivals to the working class Greaser subculture.
 The conflict between the two groups features in Grease, The Outsiders, Indiana Jones and the Kingdom of the Crystal Skull, and Cry-Baby.
 In a scene in The Godfather, set in 1946, Michael Corleone is derided as an unlikely assassin because he is a "college boy" who wears an "Ivy League suit."
-The style was parodied in Clark Gesner's song The Ivy League Look from the 1957-58 Princeton Triangle Club musical "After A Fashion".
+The style was parodied in Clark Gesner's song The Ivy League Look from the 1957–58 Princeton Triangle Club musical "After A Fashion".